brownstardust/chocolate/README.md

 # chocolate
  ### THIS IS STILL A VERY EARLY WORK IN PROGRESS.
+IT IS CURRENTLY BEING TESTED IN LÖVE 11.4, SO OUTDATED VERSIONS MAY BREAK.
+EXPECT EMPTY OR UNFINISHED FUNCTIONS DURING INITIAL DEVELOPMENT.

  You know the things a lady likes to receive in Valentine's Day?
 That's right.
-It's flowers, love (well, LÖVE in this case for us LOVE2D developers) and sizeable boxes of __**chocolates.**__ They're sweet, and usually cheap (depends on what chocolate you bought for your girl. ~~I am not responsible for your bankruptcy should you have chosen to buy expensive chocolate.~~)
+It's flowers, love (well, LÖVE in this case for us LOVE2D developers) and sizeable boxes of __**chocolates.**__ They're sweet, and usually cheap (depends on what chocolate you bought for your girl. ~~I am not responsible for your bankruptcy should you have chosen to buy expensive chocolate.
+That's on you.~~)

  This is the philosophy of the Chocolate library: to equip fellow LÖVE developers with easier tools to use for more compact code.